Anthony-Hoopkins/rs-node-crud-ap/README.md

 Deadline date: 2024-02-13

+## How to use App:

+Use: Node.js v20.11.0 LTS
+run command: npm run build - for build run command: npm run start:dev-env - for server run

 Self-check: Basic Scope

     +10 The repository with the application contains a Readme.md file containing detailed instructions for installing, running and using the application